Tsukihimates/Tsukihime-Translation/README.md

 # Tsukihime-Translation
-Open source translation for the Tsukihime Remake game
+Open source translation for the Tsukihime Remake game prepared by Clovermoon and Tsukihimates.

 ## Introduction